ex8/Dormy/README.md

 # About
 Dormy is a home rental services app, created by Team 01 of CSC 648 - Software Engineering course.
+You can view a running instance of this on our AWS EC2 server: http://52.53.124.134/

 # Technologies Used
 - Node